enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 All relevant metadata is stored in a single, structured storage.
 This not only eliminates the need to maintain data across disconnected files and platforms, but also enables seamless access to linked external resources such as device manuals, TTN registrations, or deployment locations.
 Thanks to the underlying RDF-based data model, the system remains flexible and extensible, supporting future changes in data structures or project requirements.
 Time-series data is integrated into this structure as well, allowing queries that combine sensor readings with metadata for richer analysis.

-The previously manual steps of firmware compilation and flashing will also be simplified.
+The previously manual steps of firmware compilation and programming will also be simplified.
 Configuration values such as TTN credentials will be automatically integrated during the build process, eliminating the need to manually look up and copy keys.
 This reduces the risk of mismatches or incorrect configurations.
 The TTN console no longer needs to be accessed directly, as all relevant information and actions are available within the system itself, linked to each sensor node.

 The system also includes state management features that improve the clarity and usability of the platform.
 Each entity, such as sensor nodes or projects, can be assigned a status that reflects its current role within the deployment.
 For example, entities that are no longer in active use can be archived and hidden from the default view, while their data remains fully accessible in the background.
 In addition, the system indicates whether deployed sensor nodes are still actively transmitting data or have become inactive.
 This allows users to quickly assess the operational status of all nodes at a glance.
 For active deployments, the most recent transmitted values are displayed directly in the interface, providing immediate insight into current measurements without the need to navigate through separate data views.